Physical Address

 It provides 7-12V for R3 and 6-24V for R4.
 The current goes through the built-in 5V voltage regulator.

-supplying voltage from a regulated power source directly to the Vin pin.
+Supply voltage from a regulated power source directly to the Vin pin.
 Connect the positive wire from the power supply to Vin and the negative to GND.
 Vin is used to supply the positive voltage from 7-12 V. It is regulated internally by the board to 5V.

 The Vin pin can also work as a voltage output when an external power supply is connected to the barrel jack connector or USB.